Aditya-ds-1806/dicedb-driver/README.md

 ### `execCommand(command: string, ...args: any[]): Promise<DiceDBResponse | Readable>`

 A generic method to executes a DiceDB command.
 All the above commands call this method internally.
 The `command` parameter must be a valid DiceDB command, and `args` are the arguments for the command.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.